María Elena Durazo: Minimum wage

 Durazo authored Senate Bill 525, which established California’s first statewide healthcare-specific minimum wage, setting a path to $25 per hour for over 400,000 healthcare workers.
 The bill aimed to address staffing shortages and improve patient care, ensuring fair wages for frontline workers in hospitals, skilled nursing facilities, dialysis clinics, and community health centers.

 Durazo championed Senate Bills 62 and 639, which phased out subminimum wages for garment workers and workers with disabilities respectively, ensuring they receive at least the California minimum wage.
 SB 62 strengthened protections for garment workers by eliminating the piece rate in the industry, ensuring garment workers are paid legal wages for all time spent working, allowing for incentive-based bonuses, and expanding liability for wage violations.
 SB 639 ended the use of federal 14(c) certificates, which had allowed employers to pay disabled workers significantly less than minimum wage, often as low as $2 per hour.

-Medi-Cal for illegal immigrants
+Medi-Cal

 Durazo was a driving force behind California’s Health4All initiative, which expanded Medi-Cal to all income-eligible Californians, regardless of immigration status.
-Her efforts led to the passage of SB 56 (Health4All Seniors) and SB 29 (Health4All Adults), making California the first state in the nation to provide full-scope Medi-Cal to nearly 2 million illegal immigrant residents.
+Her efforts led to the passage of SB 56 (Health4All Seniors) and SB 29 (Health4All Adults), making California the first state in the nation to provide full-scope Medi-Cal to nearly 2 million undocumented residents.
+The 2025-2026 state budget cuts froze Medi-Cal enrollment for undocumented Californians beginning January 1, 2026.
+As of 2026, Senator Durazo proposed SB 1422 to unfreeze enrollment.